o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/elements.md

 {{< preview-migrated >}}

 UI elements are entities that you can attach multiple components to.
 You can start with an empty element and add components to it, such as a button, image, slider, text, and so on.
-Or you can [add an existing pre\-fabricated (prefab) element](/docs/userguide/ui/editor/prefabs.md), such as a scroll box, which is an element with components already attached.
+Or you can [add an existing pre-fabricated (prefab) element](/docs/userguide/ui/editor/prefabs.md), such as a scroll box, which is an element with components already attached.
 You can also [create your own prefab elements](/docs/userguide/ui/editor/prefabs.md).

 ![\[UI element properties\]](/images/user-guide/game_ui_editor/ui-editor-elements.png)